How to get to Bangkok’s airplane graveyard, how much it costs and what it is really like inside.

 When we visited in April 2016 the families were charging 200 Baht (about US$5.70) per person.
 Even though this isn’t technically legal as they are squatters, do not barter with the families.

-They need the money a lot more than you do, and in our opinion for less than $6 this is incredible value to see one of the coolest spots in Bangkok!
+They need the money a lot more than you do.
+And in our opinion, an entrance fee of less than $6 this is incredible value to see one of the coolest spots in Bangkok!